Verdict

 Roll, move and learn about the law and legal system.

-uncredited; Edu-Game Enterprises-1985
+(uncredited); Edu-Game Enterprises-1985

 Roll, move and learn about California law.

-uncredited inventor; Don Scott
+(uncredited); Don Scott Associates-1986

 Role-playing party game in which players are presented